Suzanna-Linn/slua/docs/moving-rotations.md

 **rotation.create( x, y, z, s )** : creates a new rotation.
 - same as rotation( x, y, z, s )

 **rotation.conjugate( rot )** : returns a rotation, the "inverse" or opposite of the rotation.
-If quat rotates 90° left, conjugate(quat) rotates 90° right.
+If rot rotates 90° left, conjugate(rot) rotates 90° right.

 <pre class="language-sluab"><code class="language-sluab">-- rotation.conjugate() written in SLua